 A credit lender will also use the net income figure to decide an applicant’s debt-to-income ratio and what type of car the person qualifies for.
 If you are self-employed, your tax returns for the past two years must verify your monthly income at a minimum of $1,500.
 If m not, you may need a cosigner.
 Make sure you can cover the car payment each month before asking a cosigner to help you secure a loan.

 Problems with Income

+Most high-risk lenders will only help people who make a certain amount of monthly income, but fortunately, the income requirements are usually quite small.
 If a person is making the required amount of net income, then it would seem like he or she would automatically be approved for the loan.
 However, it gets a bit trickier.
-Monthly expenses must be factored in, which could include utilities, mortgage and rent.
+Monthly expenses must be factored in along with the car payments, which could include utilities, mortgage, and rent.